 - Nuts – Walnuts, Almonds, Cashews, etc.

-- Oils – Olive Oil, Canola Oil (in baking), etc.
+- Oils – Olive Oil, Coconut Oil, etc.

 - Flax Seed (Occasionally, I will sprinkle some on my eggs, yogurt or use them in baking.)